UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

 There's also a location for adding new `apt` dependencies.
 It's recommended that ROS package dependencies are added through `package.xml` if they are available.

+### `.env`

+This file holds environment variables that are used by the docker build and launch scripts.

+Most variables can safely be edited.